-All other (staff and PGR) research projects involving human participants or subjects must be reviewed by one of the University’s Ethical Review Panels (see point 3 below) or by a recognised other external committee or if the research involves Keele University Medical School students as subjects then such projects need to be considered by the School of Medicine Ethics Committee.
+All other (staff and PGR) research projects involving human participants or subjects must be reviewed by one of the University’s Ethical Review Panels (see point 3 below) or by a recognised other external committee.

-All other undergraduate and PGT student projects involving human participants or subjects must be reviewed by a School Students Project Ethics Committee (SPEC) or an equivalent body (see point 4 below).
-More information: Guidance on Ethical Review of Student Projects and Application form
+All other undergraduate and PGT student projects involving human participants or subjects must be reviewed by a School Student Project Ethics Committee (SPEC) or an equivalent body (see point 4 below).

 Upholding the University’s reputation